 Ready to set your core on fire with a killer ab roller workout?
 You've come to the right place as things are about to get a little spicy with my 10 minute plan.

-Personally, I am a huge fan of the ab roller; it’s small, easy to use at home or in the gym and (when used correctly) provides one of the best core workouts, helping to sculpt your core fast!
+Personally, I am a huge fan of the ab roller; it’s small, easy to use at home or in the gym and (when used correctly) provides one of the best workouts for abs, helping to sculpt your core fast!

 However, whilst a toned midsection is often desirable for aesthetic reasons, building strength within your core is vital for so many reasons.
 After all, your core is the trunk; it helps with your stability and can make everyday tasks, easier.